 Hardiness USDA - Various kinds of raspberries can be cultivated from hardiness zones 3 to 9.
 Hot, dry, windy weather can damage fruiting canes.

 Where to Plant

-Climatic limitations - Raspberries are grown in regions across the globe where temperatures during the growing season is around 70 to 75 degrees Fahrenheit (13-21°C).
+Climatic limitations - Raspberries are grown in regions across the globe where temperatures during the growing season are around 70 to 75 degrees Fahrenheit (13-21°C).
 Although they can grow in regions that are hotter, when temperatures are too high, the process of photosynthesis stops, resulting in poor crop production and may result in a weaker plant during the dormant season.

 Soil - The soil is probably the most important factor that determines the success of the raspberry harvest.
 Raspberries grow best in slightly acidic soil, a pH value of 3.2 - 3.6.
 However, extremely heavy, compacted soils, in which waterlogging can easily form, are unsuitable.
 You can improve very loamy soils by incorporating mature compost and coarse sand.

 Location - Raspberry plants thrive best in a sunny, sheltered spot in the garden.
 They appear as a forest pioneer on bare land.
 It prefers nitrate-rich soils in partially shaded locations, for example in clearings and on the edges of forests with high humidity and cool summer temperatures.
 Raspberries do not tolerate waterlogging because they are sensitive to root diseases.